onethawt/idaplugins-list/README.md

 * [IDA Sploiter](http://thesprawl.org/projects/ida-sploiter/): IDA Sploiter is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's capabilities as an exploit development and vulnerability research tool.
 Some of the plugin's features include a powerful ROP gadgets search engine, semantic gadget analysis and filtering, interactive ROP chain builder, stack pivot analysis, writable function pointer search, cyclic memory pattern generation and offset analysis, detection of bad characters and memory holes, and many others.

 * [IDA Stealth](http://newgre.net/idastealth): IDAStealth is a plugin which aims to hide the IDA debugger from most common anti-debugging techniques.
 The plugin is composed of two files, the plugin itself and a dll which is injected into the debuggee as soon as the debugger attaches to the process.
 The injected dll actually implements most of the stealth techniques either by hooking system calls or by patching some flags in the remote process.

+* [IDA StringCluster](https://github.com/Comsecuris/ida_strcluster): This plugin extends IDA Pro's capabilities to display strings within the binary by clustering found strings on a per-function basis.

 * [IDA Toolbag](https://github.com/aaronportnoy/toolbag): The IDA Toolbag plugin provides many handy features, such as:
   * A 'History' view, that displays functions in the disassembly that you have decided are important, and the relationships between them.